tdavydze/VOF-DEM-Solvers/README.md

 # VOF-DEM-Solvers
-Implementation of Volume of Fluid (VOF) and coupling it with Discrete Element Method (DEM), following unresolved methodology (fluid cells larger thann particles).
+Implementation of Volume of Fluid (VOF) and coupling it with Discrete Element Method (DEM), following unresolved methodology (fluid cells larger than particles).

 cfdem_interDyMFoamPIMPLE_5x - using PIMPLE algorithm